MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 , reportingEngine = customDimensions.reportingEngine // reportingEngine dimension was added in version 17.3
 // which user ran the report
 , usertelemetryId = case(
-  toint( substring(customDimensions.componentVersion,0,2)) >= 20, user_Id // user telemetry id was introduced in the platform in version 20.0
+  toint( substring(customDimensions.componentVersion,0,2)) >= 20, user_Id // user telemetry ID was introduced in the platform in version 20.0
 , 'N/A'
 )
 // why was the report cancelled